tazama-lf/rule-901/README.md

 5. **Time Calculations**: Time calculations play a crucial role in rule evaluation.
 The rules calculate time differences between various transaction events and the current time to determine the validity of certain conditions.

-6. **Exit condition after retrivial of data**: The returned data from data retrieval is checked before determining the value using the determine outcome function; these checks are configured to verify whether the returned value applies to any of the configured exit conditions. more about exit conditions follow this [link](https://github.com/frmscoe/docs/blob/main/Technical/Processors/Rule-Processors/standard-rule-processor-exit-and-error-conditions.md)
+6. **(Rule-specific) query post-processing**: The returned data from data retrieval is checked before determining the value using the determine outcome function; these checks are configured to verify whether the returned value applies to any of the configured exit conditions. more about exit conditions follow this [link](https://github.com/frmscoe/docs/blob/main/Technical/Processors/Rule-Processors/standard-rule-processor-exit-and-error-conditions.md)

 7. **Outcome Determination**: After gathering relevant data and performing necessary calculations, the rules delegate the final outcome determination to an external function (`determineOutcome`).
 This function evaluates the calculated parameters against the rule configuration and returns the result.